 Each data type has some redundancy, that is wasted space, in it.
 If text can typically have as much as 60% redundancy, this rate can be much higher for some other media like audio and video.
-Unlike text, these other media types are taking a lot of space to store and the need to regain this wasted space appeared very early.
-Engineers designed optimized compression algorithm used by file formats designed for specific purpose.
-Compression algorithms used for files can be grouped in two wide categories:
+Unlike text, these other media types use a lot of space to store their data and the need to optimize storage and regain space was apparent very early.
+Engineers designed the optimized compression algorithm used by file formats designed for this specific purpose.
+Compression algorithms used for files can be grouped into two broad categories:

-- Lossy compression, where the cycle alters the original data, in an imperceptible way for the user.
+Lossy compression, where the cycle alters the original data in a (hopefully) imperceptible way for the user.

-Video formats on the Web are lossy and for images,
+Video formats on the Web are lossy; the

 Some formats can be used for both loss-less or lossy compression, like

-Lossy compression algorithms are usually more efficient that loss-less ones.
+Lossy compression algorithms are usually more efficient than loss-less ones.

-As compression works better on a specific kind of files, it usually provides nothing to compress them a second time.
-In fact, this is often counter productive as the cost of the overhead (algorithms usually need a dictionary that add to the initial size) can be higher than the extra gain in compression resulting in a larger file.
+Note: As compression works better on a specific kind of files, it usually provides nothing to compress them a second time.
+In fact, this is often counterproductive as the cost of the overhead (algorithms usually need a dictionary that adds to the initial size) can be higher than the extra gain in compression resulting in a larger file.
 Do not use the two following techniques for files in a compressed format.